cliarena/dotfiles/README.md

 2. subsequent installs ` sudo nixos-rebuild switch --flake .#`

+6. Disable Consul TLS encryption by commenting TLS block and rebuild
+    - Because it needs agent certs from vault which needs to be configured using terranix which itself uses consul as its backend
+    - sometimes rebuild fails because of vaul_initializer. don't worry just rebuild again and it will work

 3. unseal VAULT using sops keys
     - Vault is auto initialized by vaul_initializer
     - the keys are saved in `/srv/vault/init.keys`